 Release: Friday, April 4, 2014 (limited)

 I don’t really know what it’s going to take to prevent me from seeing a Scarlett Johansson movie.
 It would have to take an unbelievably bad story or her sudden interest in starring alongside someone like Pauly Shore where I’d just toss my hands in the air and say, “You know what?
 No. It’s just not worth it.
 I don’t care how good she is.
 It’s.
 Not.
 Worth.
 It.”
-Believe it or not, my strong endorsement isn’t due to the nude scenes found in her latest movie, either.

 Fortunately she has no real reason to consider The Avengers a safety net.
-By now it should be abundantly clear the woman can more than hold her own in a variety of role types and is destined for extraordinary success in the future if she insists on being this watchable.
+By now it should be abundantly clear the woman can more than hold her own in a variety of role types and is destined for extraordinary success in the future if she insists on being this good.

 In fairness, it’s not just Johansson’s possibly insatiable appetite for challenging roles that makes this an experience to remember.
 Her performance contributes mightily, but its what director Jonathan Glazer is able to do with the fabric of reality surrounding this displaced alien that sears many a strange image into the viewer’s mind, where they are likely to reside for long after.
 And a script from Walter Campbell could not have been more intriguing and downright strange.